 After listening to this brother’s fellowship, I understood a lot and felt very delighted.
 It was the greatest gain I had ever obtained since I believed in the Lord.
 Turned out that when the Lord said that people were blind, He did not mean that their naked eyes were blind, but that their spiritual eyes were blind, they were unable to know God and receive His salvation through His words and work.
 The different behaviors of the blind and the Pharisees led to their different outcomes, as recorded in the Bible, which displayed God’s righteousness and faithfulness.

-Having learned a lesson from the history, I warned myself secretly: In regard to receiving thein the last days, I should never cling to my own notions and imaginations and be arrogant and conceited like the Pharisees, but should focus on hearing the like a wise virgin, and seek the truth humbly.
+Having learned a lesson from the history, I warned myself secretly: In regard to receiving the Lord’s return in the last days, I should never cling to my own notions and imaginations and be arrogant and conceited like the Pharisees, but should focus on hearing the voice of God like a wise virgin, and seek the truth humbly.
 Only in this way can I keep up with God’s footsteps, receive the Lord’s return, and be taken into the kingdom of heaven.

 1. The online chat window at the bottom of the website